 Created: June 5, 2015

-We created it to enable level 2 and level 3 windsurfers to access high wind conditions off site more frequently than is possible at Jericho, to practice skills in high wind locations such as Squamish in the summer, and Boundary Bay in the shoulder season.
-We also created it to ensure a fair and equitable use of gear for members who want to regularly sail offsite, at Jericho, or at both locations.
+Offsite passes enable level 2 and level 3 windsurfers to access high wind conditions more frequently than is possible at Jericho, to practice skills in high wind locations, such as Squamish in the summer, and Boundary Bay in the shoulder season.
+It ensures a fair and equitable use of gear for members who want to regularly sail offsite, at Jericho, or at other locations.

 Additional rules and procedures on how to handle the gear are detailed below.